vita-tak/vita-tak/README.md

 # Hey! 👋

-Full-stack and blockchain developer.

 I got into tech through a fascination for where technology and human experience meet.
-These days I build blockchain infrastructure, smart contracts and backends.
+These days I build ai tools, blockchain infrastructure, smart contracts and backends.
 And occasionally things that involve sound.

 ---